-Data used to construct the inpatient utilization and expenditure variables for newborns were edited to exclude stays where the newborn left the hospital on the same day as the mother.
-This edit was applied because discharges for infants without complications after birth were not consistently reported in the survey, and charges for newborns without complications are typically included in the mother's hospital bill.
-However, if the newborn was discharged at a later date than the mother was discharged, then the discharge was considered a separate stay for the newborn when constructing the utilization and expenditure variables.
+Data used to construct the inpatient utilization variables for newborns were edited to exclude stays where the newborn left the hospital on the same day as the mother.
+This edit was applied because discharges for infants without complications after birth were not consistently reported in the survey.
+However, if the newborn was discharged at a later date than the mother was discharged, then the discharge was considered a separate stay for the newborn when constructing the utilization variables.

-Some analysts may prefer to exclude zero-night stays from inpatient analyses and/or count these stays as ambulatory visits.
-Therefore, a separate use variable is provided that contains a count of the number of inpatient events where the reported dates of admission and discharge were the same (IPZERO07).
-This variable can be subtracted from IPDIS07 to exclude zero-night stays from inpatient utilization estimates.
-In addition, separate expenditure variables are provided for zero-night facility expenses (ZIFEXP07) and for separately billing doctor expenses
+Some analysts may prefer to exclude "zero night stays" from inpatient analyses and/or count these stays as ambulatory visits.
+Therefore, a separate use variable is provided that contains a count of the number of inpatient events where the reported dates of admission and discharge were the same (IPZERO08).
+This variable can be subtracted from IPDIS08 to exclude "zero night stays" from inpatient utilization estimates.